Buy USDINR; target of 71.20 - 71.30: ICICI Direct

 Currency futures on NSE

-The dollar-rupee January contract on the NSE was at 70.98 in the previous session.
-Open interest increased almost 4.85% in the previous session • Utilise downsides in the pair to initiate long positions.
+The dollar-rupee January contract on the NSE was at 71.18 in the previous session.
+Open interest declined almost 1.5% in the previous session • Utilise downsides in the pair to initiate long positions.

 Intra-day strategy